Spring Stampede (1998)

 Featured matches on the undercard were Diamond Dallas Page versus Raven in a Raven's Rules match for the WCW United States Heavyweight Championship, Hollywood Hogan and Kevin Nash versus Roddy Piper and The Giant in a Baseball Bat on a Pole match and Lex Luger and Rick Steiner versus Scott Steiner and Buff Bagwell in a tag team match.

+The event generated 275,000 ppv buys.

 Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 Reception

 In 2016, Kevin Pantoja of 411Mania gave the event a rating of 4.5 [Poor], stating, "There was certainly some potential on this show.
 The Television Title, United States Title and Chavo/Ultimo Dragon matches were good stuff.
 Most of the event was filled with the classic WCW overbooking and referee bumps.
 There were a few matches that were absolutely dreadful, but there are some things worth a look.
 Check out the matches I mentioned and skip the rest."